 What is Hodgkin lymphoma?

-Nearly 2,000 people are diagnosed with Hodgkin lymphoma each year in the UK.
-It affects slightly more males than it does females.
 Treatment for Hodgkin lymphoma has improved dramatically over the last 40 years.
-Nowadays most people are successfully treated.
+Nowadays many people are diagnosed at an early stage and most are successfully treated.

-There are 2 main types of Hodgkin lymphoma:
+There are two main types of Hodgkin lymphoma:

-- classical Hodgkin lymphoma includes 4 types, all of which are treated in the same way:
+- classical Hodgkin lymphoma includes four subtypes, all of which are treated in the same way: